Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Step 4: Record the Principal Payment

-Principal payment reduces your loan liability and cash balance.
-Recording depends on loan types: unamortized, amortized, or periodic.
+Principal payments reduce your loan liability and cash balance.
+The recording depends on loan types: unamortized, amortized, or periodic.

 Unamortized Loans

-Typical payments cover only interest until loan term conclusion, then the principal is due.
+Payments typically cover only interest until the loan term ends, then the principal is due.

 Example: